Cover and Hitting Times of Hyperbolic Random Graphs: The Effective Resistance Between Typical Vertices of the Giant

 The rest of the tiling is specified recursively as follows: For $i\in\NN\setminus\{0\}$ and $j\in\{0,...,N_i-1\}$ let $\{\Upsilon_{i,2j},\Upsilon_{i,2j+1}\}$ be an equipartition of $\Upsilon_{i-1,j}$ (thus each sector has central angle $\theta_{i}$ and there is a total of $N_{i}=2N_{i-1}$ sectors for a given $i$).
 Also, for the same constant $c>0$ as above, let and then recursively define The fact that $h_i$ is well-defined is a direct consequence of the continuity and monotonicity of the mapping $h\mapsto\theta_R(h,h)$ (see Remark~\ref{prelim:rem:monotonicity}).
 In particular, observe that the sequence $(h_i)_{i\in\NN}$ is monotone increasing and unbounded.
 Moreover, since

 we have $\theta_i\leq\theta_R(h_i,h_i)$ for all $i\in\NN$.

 We can now specify the rest of the tiling.
 Let the \emph{$(i,j)$-tile} be defined by

-Note that the previous formula remains valid even for $i=0$.
+Note that \eqref{eq:tiling} remains valid even for $i=0$.
 See Figure~\ref{fig:tiling}(a) for an illustration of the tiling.

 It will also be convenient to introduce various terms that will simplify the exposition.
 First, a tile~$T_{i,j}$ for which $j\in\{0,...,N_{i}-1\}$ will be referred to as a \emph{level $i$} tile.
 We say that~$T_{i,j}$ is the \emph{parent} tile of both $T_{i+1,2j}$ and $T_{i+1,2j+1}$ and refer to the latter two tiles as \emph{children} of tile~$T_{i,j}$ (root tiles are assumed to be their own parent).
 We define the mapping $T\mapsto \pi(T)$ that associates to tile $T$ its parent tile and denote the composition of $\pi$ with itself $s$ times by $\pi^s$.
 A tile that belongs to $\{\pi^s(T) \mid s\in\NN\}$ will be called \emph{ancestor} of $T$.
 A tile $T$ will be said to be a \emph{descendant} of another tile $T'$ if the latter is an ancestor of the former.
 Note that by definition, a tile is always an ancestor and a descendant of itself.
 From a geometrical perspective, the ancestors of a given tile~$T$ are all those tiles that intersect the line segment between the origin and any point in $T$.
 We say that a tile~$T'$ is a \emph{sibling} of a tile $T$ of level~$i$, if the former is obtained from the latter by rotation around the origin in either $-\theta_i$ or $+\theta_i$.
 If the rotation is in $-\theta_i$ (respectively, $+\theta_i$) we say that $T'$ is a \emph{clockwise} (respectively, \emph{anti-clockwise}) sibling of $T$.
-One last piece of terminology/notation that we will rely on is the following: Let $\{\Upsilon^{0}_{i,j},\Upsilon^{1}_{i,j}\}$ be the equipartition of $\Upsilon_{i,j}$ (along its bisector) into two isometric sectors.
-We let $T_{i,j}^{b}:=T_{i,j}\cap\Upsilon^{b}_{i,j}$ for $b\in\{0,1\}$.
-Note that $\{T^{0}_{i,j},T^{1}_{i,j}\}$ is the `natural' equipartition of $T_{i,j}$.
-We refer to the~$T^{b}_{i,j}$'s as \emph{half-tiles}.
-Given a tile $T$ we call $H$ the \emph{parent half-tile} of~$T$ if it is a half-tile of the parent of~$T$ and a line segment from the origin to any point in the interior of~$T$ intersects~$H$.
-We extend the concept of levels and of (clockwise/anti-clockwise) sibling to half-tiles (for the latter concept, the only difference now is that when dealing with level $i$ half-tiles rotations are in $\pm\frac12\theta_i$).
-Clearly, a half-tile $H$ has two sibling half-tiles, one of which is included in the tile containing $H$, say tile~$T$, and the other one which is not contained in $T$.
-We refer to the former half-tile, i.e., to~$T\setminus H$ as the \emph{twin} half-tile of $H$ (or twin of $H$, for short).